luketurner/weave/README.md

 weave -- bun run dev -- bun run client:dev
 ```

+## Installation

+Download the binary for your platform from the [latest release](https://github.com/luketurner/weave/releases/latest).

 ## Features

 - Runs multiple commands at once in separate processes, and interleave their output together in a TUI window.